Emaratilicious/PHPLeague-for-WP/readme.txt

 = Where do I need to add my logos? =

 Few folders are automatically created during the installation.
 They're located in your `uploads` directory.

+= Another question? =

+For more information, check out the PHPLeague project website: <http://www.phpleague.com/>.

 == Screenshots ==